Annie's "Election

 machine is a mechanical device for recording and counting votes

-records it automatically, with accuracy, speed, and economy.
-More
+secret ballot and records it automatically, with accuracy, speed,

 Operation: The voter stands in front of the machine and moves a

-unlocks the voting machine.
-In front of the voter are the names
+the voter and unlocks the voting machine.
+In front of the voter

 In some states, a voter may vote a straight ticket simply by